Computed Tomography

 Magnetic Resonance Imaging (MRI)

-- Completed and signed the Program Application Checklist on file by the application deadline date.
+1. Complete and sign the Program Application Checklist on file by the application deadline date.

-- Graduate from an A. R. R. T approved radiography program with a 2.5 or higher cumulative G.P.A. on a 4.0 scale.
+2. Graduate from an ARRT-approved radiography program with a 2.5 or higher cumulative GPA on a 4.0 scale.

-- Provide evidence of active registration with the A.R.R.T or registry eligible status.
+3. Provide evidence of active registration with the ARRT or registry eligible status.

-Accepted students that will be taking RDT 255 CT Practicum will be required to possess Healthcare Provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check, and drug screen.
+Accepted students who will be taking the RDT 255 CT Practicum will be required to possess Healthcare Provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check and drug screen.

 Although the COVID-19 vaccination is not an admission requirement, most clinical sites require vaccination against COVID-19.
-Students should check with their program coordinator for more details.
+You should check with your program coordinator for more details.

-If a student is unable to participate in and/or complete clinical/practicum/internship courses required for the program due to a positive drug test which includes marijuana, they are not eligible for a refund of any tuition, fees, or other expenses incurred while preparing for admission into the program and while enrolled in the program.
+If you are unable to participate in and/or complete clinical/practicum/internship courses required for the program due to a positive drug test, which includes marijuana, you are not eligible for a refund of any tuition, fees or other expenses incurred while preparing for admission into the program and while enrolled in the program.

 For additional information contact: